rethinkdb/rethinkdb-rs/api/javascript/index.md

 conn.noreplyWait() &rarr; promise
 {% endapibody %}

 `noreplyWait` ensures that previous queries with the `noreply` flag have been processed by the server.
 Note that this guarantee only applies to queries run on the given connection.

+If no callback is provided, a promise will be returned.

 __Example:__ We have previously run queries with the `noreply` argument set to `true`.
 Now wait until the server has processed them.